Market Intelligence

 Japan 3D Printing Market

-Japan’s additive manufacturing or “3D printing” equipment sales totaled $168.6 million in 2020, the most recent year for which sales data is available.
-Based on our general knowledge of Japan’s 3D printing sector trends, 3D printing equipment sales will continue to rise each year.
-Japan’s Yano Research Institute also projects that this market sector will experience consistent growth into the foreseeable future as the global economy recalibrates after COVID-19 economic challenges.
+Japan’s additive manufacturing (AM) or “3D printing” equipment sales totaled $168.6 million in 2020, the most recent year for which sales data is available.
+We anticipate 3D printing equipment sales in Japan will continue to rise each year, consistent with forecasts by Japan’s Yano Research Institute.
 Slowly but surely, 3D manufacturing is becoming more widely accepted as a source for materials in the Japanese market – this is especially true as Japanese companies begin to rely on 3D-printed replacement parts for older model household appliances and classic cars.

 Opportunities: